-- A minimum total of 122 term hours of credit, including the Universitywide requirements and the requirements for a major.
+- A minimum total of 122 credit hours, including the University-wide requirements and the requirements for a major.
 Within this 122 hours are the following: - A minimum total of 42 advanced hours (3000 level or above). - Two hours of Personal Responsibility and Wellness. - A maximum total of three hours of internship credit.